TEXT-S&P summary: Eesti Energia AS

 Outlook

-The stable outlook reflects our assumption that Eesti Energia 's SACP and the "moderately high" likelihood of extraordinary government support will remain unchanged over the near term.
+The stable outlook reflects our assumption that the company's SACP and the "moderately high" likelihood of extraordinary government support will remain unchanged over the near term.

-In line with our criteria for government-related entities, we would lower the rating by one notch if we revised the company's SACP downward by two notches, i.e., to 'bb+', assuming the likelihood of extraordinary support and our long-term rating on the Republic of Estonia both remained unchanged.
+In line with our criteria for government-related entities, we would lower the rating by one notch if we were to see a decline of two notches in the company's SACP, i.e., to 'bb+', assuming the likelihood of extraordinary support and our long-term rating on the Republic of Estonia both remained unchanged.

 We currently see limited upside rating potential, as the company's investment program and challenging industry conditions are likely to prevent any upward revision of the SACP in the near to medium term.
 Any upgrade of the Republic of Estonia or a higher assessment of the likelihood of extraordinary government support could lead to an upgrade.
 However, this is currently unlikely.